FarInHeight/Samsung-IR-Receiver-on-Bare-Metal-Pi/README.md

-# Pi 4 IR Receiver
+# IR Receiver Project on bare-metal Raspberry Pi 4 Model B

 The proposed project consists of using an IR receiver to capture commands sent by a remote controller and displaying them on an LCD display, along with the name of the pressed buttons.